cosmos/governance/bestpractices.md

-# Submitting a Community-Spend Proposal
+# Assessing a Community-spend Proposal
 # [under active development]

 ## Begin with a well-considered proposal